-People get hired because they’re known, trusted, or happened to be in the right room at the right time.
-Networking in this industry isn’t optional, it’s survival.
-So how do you build those valuable connections to speed up your career?
+Who gets hired tends to be the people others have heard of, trust, or who happened to be in the right room at the right time.
+This industry is too small for not networking to be viable.
+So how do you make those important connections that can accelerate your career?
 Is it any different from networking in other industries?

 Know the Game: Networking in Entertainment